 The formation of the northern lights is related to the activity of the sun, the composition and characteristics of the earth's atmosphere.

-The electrons that make up solar radiation produce a spectral emission when they reach the gas molecules found in the magnetosphere (part of Earth's atmosphere that protects Earth from the solar wind, and cause excitation at the atomic level that results in luminescence.
-That luminescence spreads throughout the sky, giving rise to a spectacle of nature.
+The electrons that make up solar radiation produce a spectral emission when they reach the gas molecules found in the magnetosphere (part of Earth's atmosphere that protects Earth of the solar wind and cause excitation at the atomic level, resulting in luminescence.
+This luminescence spreads across the entire sky, giving rise to a true natural spectacle.

 There are studies that investigate the northern lights when solar wind occurs.
 This occurs because, although solar storms are known to have an approximate period of 11 years, it is not possible to forecast when an aurora borealis will occur.
 For all the people who want to see the Northern Lights, this is a bummer.
 Traveling to the poles is not cheap and not being able to see the aurora is very depressing.